Studies

 More information in Polish you can find here

-Diploma process for students – presentation in pdf
+Diploma process for students – presentation in PDF

 Diploma process for students – recording of the meeting (provided by Google Drive, required to log in with a student account)